 5: yatra supto na kanchana kaamam kaamayate na kanchana svapnam pashyati tat sushuptam

 sushupta-sthaana ekii-bhuutah prajnaa-na-ghana evaa-nandamayo-hyaa-nanda-bhuk cheto-mukhah praajnas tru-tiiyah paadaha

-The third state is that of deep sleep also known as REM or Rapid Eye Movement.
+The third state is that of deep sleep.
 The third aspect or Prajna of the Atman, is the Self operating in the Deep Sleep state.
 In this state, there are no desires or dreams.
 For people who are in this stage of deep sleep, all experiences have become one undifferentiated mass of consciousness.
 It is a state of bliss.

 एष सर्वेश्वरः एष सर्वज्ञ एषोऽन्तर्याम्येष योनिः सर्वस्य प्रभवाप्ययौहि भूतानाम् ॥ ६॥